Acromioclavicular (AC) Joint Injury

 • Grade VI: Clavicle is separated downward towards the coracoid process.4

-The AC joint must undergo controlled motion when the arm raises above the head, like throwing or reaching up to catch a pass.3 Because of this, injury to the AC joint may alter an athlete’s ability to throw and catch, making this injury relevant to all fantasy eligible players.
+The AC joint must undergo controlled motion when the arm raises above the head, like throwing or reaching up to catch a pass.3 Because of this, injury to the AC joint may alter an athlete’s ability to throw and catch, making this injury relevant to all fantasy-eligible players.

-Cause of AC joint Injury
+Cause of an AC joint Injury

-The player in white is about to fall directly onto his left shoulder which will cause his arm to fold across his body, this is a common mechanism for AC joint injury
+The player in white is about to fall directly onto his left shoulder, which will cause his arm to fold across his body, This is a common mechanism for AC joint injury

-AC joint Surgical Procedure
+AC joint surgical procedure

 Consensus in the medical community agrees that grade IV-VI AC joint injuries require surgery to properly restore the stability and function of the AC joint.2,3 Management of grade III AC joint injuries is much more complicated and often is trialed with conservative care; however, if unsuccessful will lead to surgery.2,3